By: Author John Cunningham. Published: 2019/11/14 at 3:59 pm

 Lawnmower blades need to be sharpened regularly.
-A dull blade will pull and tear on your grass blades causing jagged tips.
-The dull blade stresses the grass and the damaged grass tips turn yellow.
-A sharp blade will cut cleanly which is healthier for the lawn, easier on you and your mower engine.
+A dull blade will pull and tear on your grass blades, causing jagged tips.
+The dull blade stresses the grass, and the damaged grass tips turn yellow.
+A sharp blade will cut cleanly, which is healthier for the lawn and easier on you and your mower engine.

 How often should mower blades be sharpened?

 At the very least, your mower blade needs to be sharpened at the start of every new season and, more often, if your yard is stony or large.
 Setting your mower cutting deck to the lowest level will cause the blade to impact objects more often and will obviously need more regular sharpening.